NeronNymus/protection/README.md

 # Protection

-Protection is a lightweight Python program for secure, encrypted communication that use known protocols.
+Protection is a lightweight program for secure, encrypted communication that use known protocols.

 It ensures safe transmission of sensitive data between clients and servers.